Microfluidics overview: History and Definition

-Microfluidics is the science of manipulating and controlling fluids, usually in the range of microliters (10-6) to picoliters (10-12), in networks of channels with dimensions from tens to hundreds of micrometers.
-This discipline takes its origins in the early 1990’s and has grown exponentially.
-It is viewed as an essential tool for life science research or in a larger way in biotechnologies.
-It is a very attractive technology for both academic researchers and industrial groups since it considerably decreases sample and reagent consumption, shortens the experimental time, and reduces the overall costs of applications
+Microfluidics is the science of manipulating and controlling fluids, usually in the range of microliters (10-6) to picolitres (10-12), in networks of channels with dimensions from tens to hundreds of micrometers.
+Learn how these microminiaturized systems have paved the way for groundbreaking advancements in drug delivery, diagnostics, and lab-on-a-chip devices.

+This discipline has been growing exponentially since the 1990s, and is viewed as an essential tool for life science research or biotechnologies more generally.
+It is a very attractive technology for both academic researchers and industrial groups because it considerably decreases sample and reagent consumption, shortens experiment times, and reduces the overall costs of applications.

-Microfluidics deals with very precise fluid control, under small volumes and space, micro meaning one of the following features:
+Microfluidics deals with very precise fluid control usings small volumes and spaces, with the “micro” prefix referring to one or more of the following features:

 - Small volumes (µL, nL, pL, fL)

 Microfluidic chips are the devices used in microfluidic studies in which microchannels have been molded or patterned.
 The microchannels are connected to allow fluids to pass through different channels, moving from one location to another.